Frederick-S/HJSignIn/README.md

     ```
     {
-        "Account": "Your HuJiang user name",
+        "account": "Your HuJiang user name",
-        "Password": "Your password, encrypted by MD5",
+        "password": "Your password, encrypted by MD5"
-        "process_cookie": 0,
-        "type": 2
     }
     ```
 2. Run `[sudo] hjsignin` in terminal.